Why work with Skye Guides?

 Choose how much work.

 As sub-contractors our guides ultimately choose how much and how long to work for.
 Cuillin work is brutal; the physical demands of ascending over 6000m in a 4-day Munro course are obvious but the mental fatigue is at least as draining.
 Weekly the aim is to have no more than 5 consecutive days and 2 days off before the next contract, but there are no hard and fast rules.
 Equally significant is the length of time spent working on Skye.
 We are quite used to working with guides who have “real jobs”, family commitments, overseas expeditions, assessments and other guiding commitments.
 Doing stints of 4 to 8 weeks is most common but some stay all season while others just make a guest appearance of a few days a year.
-Guides often have some of their own personal work contracts that can be mixed into Skye Guides work with enough notice
+Guides offered their own personal work contracts on the island are asked to be open with us and check that it doesn’t clash with Skye Guides work.